sourceallies/event-source-blog/blog/blog.md

 An event sourced system can be built as a familiar REST API with the same web frameworks the team is comfortable with and backed by the same datastore technologies as traditional systems.

 We have created a reference implementation of the above architecture and made it [available on GitHub](https://github.com/sourceallies/event-source-blog).
-We have choosen implementations of the components that would be available to the widest audiance of developers.
+We have chosen implementations of the components that would be available to the widest audience of developers.
-Depending on your deployment environment (On-Premis or one of the Clouds), you may want to choose different tools.
+Depending on your deployment environment (On-Premise or one of the Clouds), you may want to choose different tools.

 Our stack consists of the following major components: